 - SAFEs are not debt instruments.
 As such, they are not regulated as a debt and do not create the threat of insolvency for your startup.

 The SAFE has already gained a considerable amount of interest in Australia.
 However, we are still not seeing many startups raise a round using SAFEs just yet.
 Investors may require some time to familiarise themselves with the instrument before we see it gain traction, and in time even replace the convertible note.
-If you are considering raising a round using a SAFE and have any questions, get in touch with our startup lawyers on 1300 544 755 or fill out the form on this page.
+If you are considering raising a round using a SAFE and have any questions, contact LegalVision’s startup lawyers on 1300 544 755 or fill out the form on this page.